vchan2/MerrickMath.github.io-CelebrateMath/index.md

-"Mathematics takes us into the region of absolute necessity, to which not only the actual word, but every possible word, must conform" -Bertrand Russell
+"Mathematics takes us into the region of absolute necessity, to which not only the actual word, but every possible word, must conform" -Bertrand Russell L

 <embed height="0" width="0" src="http://youtube.googleapis.com/v/VIDEO_T77mxend4Jw&autoplay=1&loop=1" />